 Note also that the imaginary parts of the eigenvales are equal to 0.0213.
 This tells us something about the frequency of the osciallations we will see.
-Recall that the solution to our system will have a term involving $\cos(ct)$ and $\sin(ct)$.
-These trigonometric functions complete their oscillations in 2π radians, so we expect to see the first oscillation complete when $ct=2\pi$.
-Or, in other words, when $t=2\pi/c\approx295$.
+Recall that the solution to our system will have a term involving cos(ct) and sin(ct).
+These trigonometric functions complete their oscillations in 2π radians, so we expect to see the first oscillation complete when ct= 2π .
+Or, in other words, when t= $2\pi/c\approx295$.
 Simple inspection of plots that we previously generated confirms an oscillatory period of about 300.

-You can see from the above discussion that the frequency of oscillation is proportional to c, the imaginary part of a number.
+You can see from the above discussion that the frequency of oscillation is proportional to c, the complex part of a number.
 Or you can view this as the period of oscillation as being proportional to 1/c.
 Now, if you view a real number as a special case of a complex number where the imaginary part, c, just happens to be zero, then you can view a real eigenvalue as giving rise to a solution with an infinitely long period (or, if you prefer, a frequency of zero).